Arsenal F.C. in European football: Regular qualification, European Cup runners-up: 2005 to 2017

-In 2018, Arsenal managed to reach the semi-finals of the UEFA Europa League, where they suffered a 2–1 defeat on aggregate against Atlético Madrid.
+In 2018, Arsenal managed to reach the semi-finals of the UEFA Europa League, where they suffered a 2–1 aggregate defeat against Atlético Madrid.
 It was the twenty-first straight and last season in which Arsenal was competing in European championships under manager Arsène Wenger, who announced his departure from the club on 20 April 2018.

 Post-Wenger era

-In 2019, Arsenal, under new manager Unai Emery, managed to reach the final of the UEFA Europa League, where they lost 4–1 against fellow Premier League club Chelsea.
+In 2019, under new manager Unai Emery, Arsenal managed to reach the final of the UEFA Europa League, where they lost 4–1 against fellow London club Chelsea.
 This defeat ensured that Arsenal would spend its third consecutive season since 2017–18 out of the UEFA Champions League.
-Next season's Europa League campaign was a disappointing one as Arsenal bowed out of the competition in the round of 32, losing to Olympiacos on aggregate after extra time.
+Next season's Europa League campaign was a disappointing one as Arsenal bowed out of the competition in the Round of 32, losing to Olympiacos on aggregate after extra time.
 By winning the 2019–20 FA Cup (and finishing 8th in the league), Arsenal qualified for the Europa League for the fourth consecutive season.
-They reached the semi-finals, losing 2–1 on aggregate to Villarreal, who went on to win the tournament.
+They reached the semi-finals, losing 2–1 on aggregate to Villarreal, who went on to win the competition.

-In the 2020–21 season, Arsenal finished eighth in the league, thus failing to qualify for any European competition in 2021–22, including the newly introduced Conference League, for the first time since the 1994–95 season.
+In 2020–21, Arsenal finished eighth in the Premier League, thus failing to qualify for any European competition in 2021–22 for the first time since the 1995–96 season – even missing out on the newly-introduced Conference League.
+Arsenal finished fifth in the 2021–22 Premier League, qualifying for the UEFA Europa League though missing out on a UEFA Champions League spot by two points to London rivals Tottenham.
+Arsenal topped their group consisting of FC Zürich, FK Bodø/Glimt, and PSV Eindhoven, directly qualifying for the Round of 16, where they drew 2–2 on aggregate and lost on penalties against Sporting CP after extra time.
+Arsenal finished second in the league in 2022–23, thus qualifying for a UEFA Champions League spot.

+In the 2023–24 UEFA Champions League, Arsenal finished top of their group which consisted of Sevilla FC, RC Lens, and PSV Eindhoven, qualifying for the UEFA Champions League Round of 16 (for the first time since 2016–17), in which Arsenal drew 1–1 on aggregate and won on penalties against FC Porto, progressing to the quarter-finals for the first time since 2009–10 and breaking a sequence of seven Round of 16 exits in a row, but then lost 3–2 on aggregate to FC Bayern Munich.
+Due to their league position in the 2023–24 Premier League, Arsenal qualified for the new format, single-group UEFA Champions League for the 2024–25 season.

+UEFA club coefficient ranking

+In European football, the UEFA coefficients are statistics used for ranking and seeding teams in club and international competitions.
+Club coefficients are used to rank individual clubs for seeding in the UEFA Champions League, UEFA Europa League, and since 2021, the UEFA Europa Conference League.